dfdx/Yota.jl/README.md

 # 492.063 ns (2 allocations: 144 bytes)
 ```

 Note that `trace()` is an alias to `ctrace()` - Cassette-based tracer.
 There's also an alternative implementation with identical interface and capabilities, but based on [JuliaInterpreter.jl](https://github.com/JuliaDebug/JuliaInterpreter.jl).
-This implementation is available by name `itrace()`.
+This implementation is available by name `itrace()` and is currently supported on Julia 1.0-1.3.

 ## CuArrays support (experimental)